flow123d/flow123d/README.md

       --download-mpich=yes --download-metis=yes --download-f-blas-lapack=1

-This also automagically install BLAS, Lapack, MPICH, and ParMetis so it takes a while, it can be about 15 min.
+This also automagically install BLAS, Lapack, MPICH, and ParMetis so it takes a while (it can be about 15 min).
 If everything is OK, you obtain table with used compilers and libraries.
 Finally compile PETSC with this configuration:

     $ make all